Admissions Criteria and Requirements

 - Technical Standards

-All individuals, without exception, who apply for admission to The University of Texas Medical School at Houston must be able to perform specific essential functions.
+All individuals, without exception, who apply for admission to McGovern Medical School must be able to perform specific essential functions.
 Essential functions are the basic activities that a student must be able to perform to complete the generalist medical school curriculum.
 An applicant who cannot perform the medical school’s essential functions — either with or without reasonable accommodations — will not be considered for admission.
-A candidate for the MD degree at The University of Texas Medical School at Houston must be able to perform these essential functions:
+A candidate for the MD degree at McGovern Medical School must be able to perform these essential functions:

 - Observation — Candidates must be able to accurately observe demonstration and patients close up and at a distance to learn skills and to gather patient data (e.g., observe a patient’s gait, appearance, posture, etc.).
 Candidates also must possess functional use of the senses of smell and vision and somatic sensation.